ufosc/club-documents/Administrative/Constitution.md

 ### Section B:

-The appointed officers of the Open Source Club shall be *Secretary*, *External Relations*, *Advertising Officer*, and *Project Leader*.
+The appointed officers of the Open Source Club shall be *Secretary*, *External Relations Chair*, *Social Chair*, and *Project Leader*.

 1. The Secretary shall be appointed by the President.

 2. The Secretary shall record the minutes of all meetings of the Open Source Club and shall perform other duties as may be delegated.

-3. The External Relations shall be appointed by the President.
+3. The External Relations Chair shall be appointed by the President.

-4. The External Relations personnel shall preside over the Open Source Club’s relations with third parties; duties include contacting outside organizations for project collaboration.
+4. The External Relations Chair personnel shall preside over the Open Source Club’s relations with third parties; duties include contacting outside organizations for project collaboration.

-5. The Advertising Officer shall be appointed by the President.
+5. The Social Chair shall be appointed by the President.

-6. The Advertising Officer shall hold responsibility for all forms of recruitment for the club, including arrangement with university events for public demonstrations and advertisement such as through the distribution of flyers.
+6. The Social Chair shall hold responsibility for all forms of recruitment for the club, including arrangement with university events for public demonstrations and advertisement such as through the distribution of flyers.

 7. The Project Leader shall be appointed by the President.

-8. The Project Leader shall hold responsibility over coordinating members&#39; work on projects, organizing supplementary meetings, and resolving disputes.
+8. The Project Leader shall hold responsibility over coordinating members' work on projects, organizing supplementary meetings, and resolving disputes.

 ### Section C: